Skip to main content

 The tournament was brought to Windsor after the owner of host site Central Park Athletics, Leigh Ann King, filed an application.

-"Her vision goes beyond just this event, and I think we’ll see more events— boxing and other sports — happening here in the future."
+"Her vision goes beyond just this event, and I think we’ll see more events — boxing and other sports — happening here in the future."

-McKenzie added that a tournament of this stature has put a lot of eyes from the boxing world on the City of Windsor.
+MacKenzie added that a tournament of this stature has put a lot of eyes from the boxing world on the City of Windsor.

-"Being on an international border, we have exposure to people from Detroit and further, into Ohio and Illinois, who are watching at the national level – they’re keeping an eye on who’s coming up and who might make it to the national team someday," said McKenzie.
+"Being on an international border, we have exposure to people from Detroit and further, into Ohio and Illinois, who are watching at the national level – they’re keeping an eye on who’s coming up and who might make it to the national team someday," said MacKenzie.

-A number of ex-boxers, including some who competed in the Olympics or internationally were in attendance for the four-day tournament.
+A number of ex-boxers, including some who competed in the Olympics or internationally, were in attendance for the four-day tournament.

 "So, it’s a big deal for everyone.
 Plus, it’s great for Windsor-Essex.
 It’s bringing in tourism, filling hotel rooms and boosting the local economy."